HadrienMarcellin/ProDroneTasks/README.md

 # ProDroneTasks
-Tasks to get Familiar with cmake and ROS
+Tasks to get Familiar with cmake and ROS and PCL library